 Disadvantages of In-Office Clear Aligners

-- High cost: In-office clear aligners typically cost about the same or slightly more than traditional braces.
+- High prices: In-office clear aligners typically cost about the same or slightly more than traditional braces.
 Financing options are limited, and insurance usually does not cover clear aligner treatment.

 - Limited time for eating: Clear aligners should be worn for 22 hours per day, so you may need to limit meal times or the number of times you eat per day.

 Who Is A Good Candidate For In-Office Clear Aligners?

 In-office clear aligners are best for people who would like a less visible treatment option and who prefer to have treatment monitored by a dental professional.
 Invisalign and ClearCorrect work best for mild-to-moderate cases of teeth crowding/spacing, and mild-to-moderate bite issues (like underbite or crossbite).

 Clear aligners are best for people who can commit to wearing them for the full 22 hours per day.
 For this reason, frequent snackers or people who tend to take longer to eat their meals might need to change their habits or look into other options.